The Clear Edge

 Week 26 — Final verification

-Celeste orchestrated multiple initiatives simultaneously with a clear structure.
+Why it worked: Celeste orchestrated multiple initiatives simultaneously within a clear structure.

 • Team expansion enhanced system documentation (questions revealed what to document).